What is limiting your growth as wife?

-“Everything that has life grows“, my pastor says.
+“Everything that has life grows,” my pastor used to say.

-These words ring true for marriage as well; that if our marriages have life, there has to be signs of growth.
+These words ring true for marriage as well; that if our marriages are alive, there will be signs of growth.

 If there’s anything I’ve learned teaching and mentoring wives, it’s that wives desire, nay crave, growth.

-Wives don’t want to stress over the same things they were stressing about last year.
+We don’t want to stress over the same things we were stressing about last year.

-They want to praise more than they worry, trust more than they doubt.
+We want to praise more than worry, trust more than doubt.

-They want to love better than they did yesterday.
+We want to love better than we did yesterday.

 But to grow in this way, we must overcome challenges, make personal changes and allow transformation to start from within.